Reach-Insurance/react/README.md

 Funds can only be sent when:
 * There is payout for a claim.
 * Funds are used to pay another members claim.

+### Packages
+Allow members to pay what they are comfortable with paying

+### Delay intrest rate
+What is the intrest that a member needs to pay if they miss a payment.
+When you miss a payment your account is not active till you pay a certain fee with intrest, that needs to be calculated.